-There’s nothing like the look of joy on your grandchild’s face when they get a gift from you that they really love.
-But how do you find that perfect gift?
-This gift guide offers inspiration for every age and stage, from the time your grandchild first enters the world into adulthood.
+There’s nothing like the satisfaction of getting a child a gift they really love.
+But how does a grandparent or other family member find that perfect gift?
+This gift guide offers inspiration for every age and stage, from birth to adulthood.

-But you won’t find the usual list of toys and tangibles on this gift list.
+But you won’t find the usual list of plastic toys and tangibles on this gift list.
 Parents will tell you that their kids have lots of stuff.
 Maybe too much stuff.
-And many of the things that delight them at first all too quickly become relegated to tomorrow’s pile of unused clutter destined for the local thrift store.
-We’ve put together a list of presents for kids that are outside the box and do not feature toys.
+And many of the things that delight them at first all too quickly become relegated to tomorrow’s pile of unused clutter.
+We’ve put together a list of presents for kids that are more outside the box.

-This gift guide recommends non-toy ideas (with just a few practical exceptions) to stimulate your grandchild’s mind and imagination and to bring you closer together as a family.
-Before you buy, though, check-in with the parents to make sure your intended gift is in line with the parents’ values and your grandchild’s interests and needs.
+This gift guide recommends non-toy ideas (with just a few practical exceptions).
+These gifts will stimulate kids’ minds and imaginations and hopefully bring you closer together as a family.
+Before you buy, check-in to make sure your intended gift is in line with the parents’ values and the child’s interests and needs.

-Let’s start with presents for kids—the littlest ones.
+Let’s start with presents for the littlest ones.
 A new baby is a precious gift and as a grandparent, you probably want to give your precious one the world.
-While there are baby gift options abound at this age, it’s best to balance what you give with what the parents want, as well as with what is useful or needed for the baby.
+While there are many gift options at this age, it’s best to balance what you give with what the parents want, as well as with what is useful or needed for the baby.

-- A handmade gift.
-Something you make yourself is a special gift your grandchild can treasure for a lifetime.
-If you sew or knit, make a quilt, blanket, stuffed animal, or doll.
+- Handmade gifts: Something you make yourself is a special gift your grandchild can treasure for a lifetime.
+If you sew or knit, you can make a quilt, blanket, stuffed animal or doll.
 Or, create a scrapbook or memory box to hold special mementos from the baby’s first year and beyond.

-- Books.
-Reading out loud helps develop babies’ language and literacy skills, and also can strengthen the bond you share with your grandchild.
-Build a library of classic books—such as Goodnight Moon, The Very Hungry Caterpillar, or Guess How Much I Love You—that you can read to your grandchild again and again.
+- Books: Reading out loud helps develop babies’ language and literacy skills.
+It can also strengthen the bond you share with your grandchild.
+Build a library of classic books—such as Goodnight Moon, The Very Hungry Caterpillar or Guess How Much I Love You—that you can read to your grandchild again and again.

-- Essentials for baby.
-While not the most glamorous gift, busy parents will appreciate a store of everyday essentials, such as diapers, wipes, diaper rash creams, and natural soap, plus baby Ibuprofen or Tylenol for when a fever hits.
+- Essentials for baby: While not the most glamorous gift, busy parents will appreciate a store of everyday essentials, such as diapers, wipes, diaper rash creams and soap.

-- Sensory toys.
-From the day they’re born, children begin making sense of the world through their five senses.
-Play that engages the senses encourages this process, helping to build nerve connections in the brain and supporting language and motor skill development.
-For babies, look for sensory toys that make sounds, light up, and have bright colors, patterns, and different textures.
+- Sensory toys: From the day they’re born, children begin learning about the world through their five senses.
+Play that engages the senses encourages this process, helping to build nerve connections in the brain.
+It also supports language and motor skill development.
+For babies, look for sensory toys that make sounds, light up and have bright colors, patterns and different textures.

 Gifts for Toddlers

 Toddlers usually aren’t fussy when it comes to gifts.
-Almost anything will capture their interest—from everyday objects you have around the house to purposeful playthings designed to help them master new skills.
+Almost anything will capture their interest.
+They love everything from everyday objects you have around the house to purposeful playthings designed to help them master new skills.

-- Art materials.
-Toddlers are natural artists.
-They love to experiment with colors and textures and the more tactile they’re allowed to be, the better.
-To encourage the young artist in your life, buy a mobile art storage cart and stock it with safe, washable finger paint, markers, and Play-Doh.
-Sponges, brushes, and other tools like glue sticks, glitter, and different types of paper products are great, too.
+- Art materials: Toddlers are natural artists.
+They love to experiment with colors and textures.
+The more tactile they’re allowed to be, the better.
+To encourage the young artist in your life, buy a mobile art storage cart.
+Stock it with safe, washable finger paint, markers and Play-Doh.
+Sponges, brushes and other tools like glue sticks, glitter and different types of paper products are great, too.
 Now watch and wait for all those amazing creations to emerge.

-- Role-play toys.
-Playing pretend is an important part of child development.
-It’s a fun way to act out real-life roles, interact creatively with others, build problem-solving skills, and do what parents do.
-You can promote role-play with toys such as a doctor’s kit, lawnmower, vacuum cleaner, kitchen, or workbench—or props that spark the child’s imagination, such as a box of costumes, a magnifying glass, or a fireman’s hat.
+- Role-play toys: Playing pretend is an important part of child development.
+It’s a fun way to act out real-life roles, interact creatively with others, build problem-solving skills and do what parents do.
+You can promote role-play with toys such as a doctor’s kit, lawnmower, vacuum cleaner, kitchen or workbench.
+Also consider props that spark the child’s imagination, such as a box of costumes, a magnifying glass or a fireman’s hat.
 All of these make great presents for kids.

-- Furniture.
-Your toddler grandchildren will love having pint-sized furnishings all their own (and for entertaining friends).
-Whether it’s a chair and a table set, rocking chair, or even a comfy couch, your grandchildren will cherish these gifts indefinitely.
+- Furniture: The toddlers in your life will love having pint-sized furnishings all their own.
+Whether it’s a chair and a table set, rocking chair or even a comfy couch, they will cherish these gifts indefinitely.
 Especially if the parents keep them somewhere as the child grows.
-It’s always fun for an older grandchild to see what they used to play with!
+It’s always fun for an older child to see what they used to play with!

-- Puzzles.
-This classic activity engages young minds and builds concentration, problem-solving skills and delivers such a sense of satisfaction when completed!
-Start with simple two- or three-piece puzzles for two-year-olds, moving on to more complex jigsaw puzzles for three years and beyond.
+- Puzzles: This classic activity engages young minds and builds concentration, problem-solving skills and delivers a sense of satisfaction when completed!
+Start with simple two- or three-piece puzzles for two-year-olds then move on to more complex jigsaw puzzles for three years and beyond.

-- Piggybank.
-Children quickly grasp the value of coins, and a piggy bank gives them a place to stash their very own collection and learn the rewards of saving (while building the fine motor skills required to fit the coins into that tiny slot).
-Personalize the piggy bank with your grandchild’s name to let them know the gift—and what’s inside—is just for them.
+- Piggybank: Children quickly grasp the value of coins and a piggy bank gives them a place to stash their very own collection.
+They can start to learn the rewards of saving and build the fine motor skills required to fit the coins into that tiny slot.
+Personalize the piggy bank with the child’s name to let them know the gift—and what’s inside—is just for them.

-Once they’re in elementary school, kids have clear preferences, so you can gear presents for kids toward the things you know they like.
+Once they’re in elementary school, kids have clear preferences.
+Now you can gear presents for kids toward the things you know they like.

 Presents for Kids That Are Not Toys